PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 \subsection{The PocketNet Paradigm}

 We propose a modification to existing network architectures that dramatically reduces the number of parameters while also retaining performance.
 Many common network architectures for imaging tasks rely on manipulating images (or image features) at multiple scales because natural images encapsulate data at multiple resolutions.
-As a result, most CNN architectures follow a pattern of downsampling and upsampling, following the intuition of the original U-Net paper \cite{unet} that popularized this approach.
+As a result, most CNN architectures -- including many popular state-of-the-art methods such as nnUNet \cite{nnunet} and HRNet \cite{hrnet} -- follow a pattern of downsampling and upsampling, following the intuition of the original U-Net paper \cite{unet} that popularized this approach.
 In the architecture first presented there, the number of feature maps (i.e., channels) in each convolution operator is doubled each time the resolution of the images decreases; the justification being that the increased number of feature maps offsets the loss of information from downsampling.
+This idea, of compensating for lost information by increasing the number of features, can be traced before U-Net, to the original ImageNet paper \cite{imagenet} and earlier.
+In all of these architectures, from ImageNet to U-Net to the state-of-the-art architectures today, the recurring refrain is that training is limited by compute availability due to the network's size, since the number of parameters in all of these architectures grows exponentially as the number of channels is doubled.